NVIDIA/NeMo-Guardrails/README.md

 There are many ways guardrails can be added to an LLM-based conversational application.
 For example: explicit moderation endpoints (e.g., OpenAI, ActiveFence), critique chains (e.g. constitutional chain), parsing the output (e.g. guardrails.ai), individual guardrails (e.g., LLM-Guard).

 NeMo Guardrails aims to provide a flexible toolkit that can integrate all these complementary approaches into a cohesive LLM guardrails layer.
-For example, the toolkit provides out-of-the-box integration with ActiveFence, AlignScore, LangChain chains.
+For example, the toolkit provides out-of-the-box integration with ActiveFence, AlignScore and LangChain chains.

 To the best of our knowledge, NeMo Guardrails is the only guardrails toolkit that also offers a solution for modeling the dialog between the user and the LLM.
 This enables on one hand the ability to guide the dialog in a precise way.
 On the other hand it enables fine-grained control for when certain guardrails should be used, e.g., use fact-checking only for certain types of questions.